Top 10 Experiences in South East Asia

 7. Orangutan Spotting

 Orangutans are only found in the rainforests of Borneo which is shared by Malaysia and Indonesia.
 Here people get the chance to see wild orangutans amongst other animals.
-There are opportunities to volunteer in some of the sanctuaries and to help rehabilitate them.
+There are opportunities to volunteer in Borneo in some of the sanctuaries and to help rehabilitate them.
+This is a popular activity on a gap year in south east Asia.

 8. Halong Bay

-When backpacking South East Asia, travellers come across temples often.
+When backpacking there are temples to see in Asia.
 Some of these temples are particularly popular, including the White Temple in north Thailand.
 This temple is unconventional as its completely white.
 With other unique temples spread out across this area, travellers are spoilt for choice.

 10. Tegalang Rice Terrace